achillesn/photogames/_posts/2018-05-02-efi-grimani.md

 ---
 layout: post
 title: Efi Grimani
-description: round 4
+description: 'Stories and Games '
 date: '2018-05-02T00:39:34+03:00'
 image: /assets/images/grimani-s205.jpg
 tags:
   - Stories
   - Games
 author: Achilles Nasios
 ---
 I was born and raised in Athens, Greece.
 I have studied psychology.
 I have taken photography lessons with Thanos Papadopoulos and Achilleas Nasios.
 I have overcome realities and dreams, I don’t care what it is.
 Me and the camera in an ongoing relationship, the medium to help me understand what I see.